schavisa/change-detection/report.md

 ## 1. Method: Algorithm and Rationale

-The analysis utilizes a **Statistical Multi-Band Change Detection** workflow.
-The core objective is to differentiate between sensor noise (atmospheric haze, sun angle) and actual ground displacement or land cover change.
+The analysis utilizes a **Statistical Multi-Band Change Detection** workflow to differentiate between sensor noise and actual ground displacement or land cover change.

 ### Technical Implementation
 1. **Normalization:** Both image stacks undergo min-max scaling to a 0–1 range.
 This accounts for varying atmospheric conditions between Date 1 and Date 2.